yt-project/yt/doc/source/yt4differences.rst

 The above code can be modified to use the scatter approach by using `ds.sph_smoothing_style = 'gather'` before any field access.
-The octree also accepts `over_refine_factor` which behaves identically to that in the previous branch, this determines how many cells are in each leaf.
+The octree also accepts `over_refine_factor` which behaves identically to that in the previous branch, describing how many cells are in each leaf.

 The new octree also has the ability to not be an octree.
 We have a new kwarg, `density_factor` which allows the construction of dense trees.
 In a traditional octree, if a leaf has more particles that a critical value `n_ref`, then it divides into 8 new children (hence the name oct).
-The value of `density_factor` allows the node to divide into 2**(3*density_factor).
+The value of `density_factor` allows the node to divide into 2^(3*density_factor).

 API Changes
 -----------